 Uzbekistan Airways JSC announces the resumption of regular flights on the Tashkent-Moscow route.

-Flights will operate every Saturday starting April 10th.
+Flights will operate every Tuesday and Saturday.
 Citizens of Uzbekistan and foreign citizens with a residence permit of Uzbekistan are accepted on these flights, without taking into account the restrictions on entry into Russia, provided for by the order of the Government of Russia 635-r dated March 16, 2020.
 Also citizens of the Russian Federation are accepted on flights.